zwang695/alexa-skills-list/skills/B01HLUPI08/README.md

 * *Alexa, tell Math Facts to start multiplication practice.*

-Math Facts gives you practice on addition, subtraction, multiplication and division.
-When you're done, Alexa will let you know how many you got right!
-This Alexa skill makes math practice fun for the whole family.
+Math Facts gives you practice for addition, subtraction, multiplication and division.
+Problems come in sets of five.
+If you get enough of them right, Alexa will give you a silly message of congratulations.
+This skill makes math practice fun for the whole family!

-Tip: For better memory recall and consistent voice recognition, repeat back the operation to Alexa when you say the answer.
-For example, "Two plus two is four."
+The skill has been refined through extensive kid testing for accuracy and precision in listening to responses.
+Try it out and see the results!

 ***